-If you are requesting to permit over 4 parking spots, for 4 or more hours, you will be required to leaflet the neighboring businesses and residents to inform them of your intended filming activity and use of parking.
+If you are requesting to permit 4 or more parking spots, for 4 or more hours, you will be required to leaflet the neighboring businesses and residents to inform them of your intended filming activity and use of parking.

-If you are requesting over 6 parking spots total, you will be required to have a posting vendor post the “No Stopping” signs for you.
+If you are requesting parking spaces for your production, we require you to have a posting vendor to post the “No Stopping” signs for you.
 For more information, see Posting Instructions.

 The Film Office has four city approved posting contractors: